WPManageNinja/fluent-affiliate-docs/guide/integrations/woocommerce-integration-with-fluentaffiliate.md

 If you encounter any issues, here are some solutions to common problems:

-* **Integration Toggle Not Visible:** Ensure both the WooCommerce and FluentAffiliate plugins are activated.
-If the issue persists, try deactivating and reactivating both plugins.
 * **Affiliate Links Not Generating:** Verify that the product URL you are using is correct and the page is publicly accessible.
 * **Commissions Not Tracking:** Double-check that the "Enable Affiliate Integration for WooCommerce" option is checked in the settings.
 If you're using custom rates, ensure they are configured correctly for the specific product or category.
 * **Conflicting Rates:** If a product-specific rate isn't being applied as expected, review your rules to ensure there isn't an overlap with a category-wide rate that might be taking precedence.